 He had been fishing from the beach and was tired of catching catfish.
-This is a common problem for new fishermen to our area.
+This is a common problem for fishermen new in our area.
 I remember going through that phase myself.

-So what can you do to catch more fish in the Sanibel & Captiva waters whether from shore or a boat.
+So what can you do to catch more and bigger fish from the beach in the Sanibel & Captiva waters whether from shore or boat?
 By following the tips listed here, you’ll soon be catching fish like a local.

-Learn to tie line to line a 3 ft length of leader and directly to the hook.
-A sliding egg sinker can be added to the line known as a “Knocker Rig” its highly effective.
-Use a small hook or a cast net to catch live bait, and either fish it on a float or free lined.
-I often use whiting or a lady fish if caught, even small jacks off the beach for large snook.
+- Learn to tie line to line a 3 ft length of leader and directly to the hook.
+A sliding egg sinker can be added to the line known as a “Knocker Rig” it’s highly effective.
+Use a small hook or a cast net to catch live bait, and either fish it on a float or free-lined.
+I often use whiting or a ladyfish if caught, even small jacks off the beach for large snook.
 So that’s it.
 Keep the rig simple.
 Use live bait if you can.
-At times, a lure like a spoon or jig can out produce live bait.
+At times, a lure like a spoon or a jig can out produce live bait.

 3)Know your Prey:

 - Bait You can increase your odds by simply giving them what they want.
 Shrimp are great bait in the winter.
 Get Shrimp to get you started in the summer when there is lots of bait swimming up and down the beach.
 Shiners and Pinfish are the preferred bait for Snook and Trout and Redfish off the beach or a ladyfish.
 Cut Mackerel is good too and the fresher the better.